Key Federal Agencies Need to Address Potentially Duplicative Investments

 Agency Affected: Department of Defense

-Comments: We contacted the department and are awaiting a response on the status of efforts to implement this recommendation.
+Comments: We contacted the department and are awaiting a response on its efforts to implement this recommendation.

 Recommendation: The Secretary of Health and Human Services should direct appropriate officials to assess whether it would be cost effective to consolidate the remaining functions of the Medicare coverage determination systems.